jwnorman/Rain-Gauge/Notes.md

 ==============
 - Expected
 	- Peaks of common millimeters: 0,1,2,3,14,28,43,57,72,86,100, and so on for this 14/15 mm difference pattern
+	- DistanceToRadar is the only explanatory variable that stays static from one radar measurement to the next.
+Interesting that the goal is to predict static from varying.
+What would happen if I collapsed the varying variables to be one measurement per Id.
+Mean, variance, or both.
+Create variable like RR1.mean, RR1.sd.
+I think I should try this

 - TimeToEnd
-	- no missing values
+	- na: no missing values
-	- "time to the end of the hour" is pretty much uniformly random between 0 and 60 = .012 to .016.
+	- dist: pretty much uniformly distributed between 0 and 60 = .012 to .016.
 The exceptions are 0 (.0018) and 61 (.003762)
+	- cor: near 0 correlation with all other integer/numeric explanatory variables
 	- as TimeToEnd goes up (approaches 60), the percentage of non-0 Expected (i.e., there is some rain) goes up.
 		- 0:2mm and 61mm are the exceptions.
 		- goes up from about .245 to .268 so for small but noticeable difference
 		- nonlinear increase
-	- near 0 correlation with all other integer/numeric explanatory variables
 	- Given there was some rain, as TimeToEnd increases, the average amount rained decreases ever so slightly (24.79 to 20.16); outliers are 0 and 61 mm; the median is practically always 1.3 exactly.
+	- There is a strong correlation between the first (per Id) recorded TimeToEnd with the first (per Id) recorded RadarQualityIndex.
+Why?

+- DistanceToRadar
+	- na: no missing values
+	- dist: pretty much uniformly distributed between 0 and 100
+	- cor: near 0 correlations with other integer/numeric explanatory variables (though all other explanatory variables vary from one reading to the next for a given Id whereas DistanceToRadar is the same)
+	- I thought that the closer the Distance, the better the RadarQualityIndex, but there is no evidence of that